Senzoku District

 “Todai or Waseda.
 Probably studying his brains out.
 That’s why we don’t see him around anymore.”

 Chadwick turned down a side street.
 It was quickly dark again.
-The only light was the faint blue-green glow from the fluorescent lamps on the telephone poles.
+The only light came from the faint blue-green glow of the fluorescent lamps on the telephone poles.

 There was a rustling of books and paper, the sound of someone getting slowly to his feet.
 The door opened.

 “Chadwick Choro?”
-Fukuda ran his hand through his tangled hair.
+Fukuda ran his hand through a mat of tangled hair.

 “Happened to be in the neighborhood.
-Just stopped by to see how you were doing.
+Stopped by to see how you were doing.
 Studying for tests, eh?
-Well, gambatte.
+Well, ganbatte.
 If there’s anything we can do to help, let us know.”
 Chadwick handed him a card printed with the church’s address and phone number.

 Fukuda took the card with a slight bow.